[Research | Publications | Activities & Awards | Prospective Students | Teaching]

 email: [my first name] at cs dot uoregon dot edu

-Reza Rejaie is a Professor and Head of Computer Science Department at the University of Oregon.
-He is also a founding Associate Director of the Oregon Cybersecurity Center of Excellence (OCCoE), where he leads all UO-based activities.
-Reza joined the University of Oregon in 2002 and founded the Oregon Network Research Group (ONRG) in 2004.
+Reza Rejaie is a Professor in the Computer Science Department at the University of Oregon.
+He is also a founding Associate Director of the Oregon Cybersecurity Center of Excellence (OCCoE), where he leads cybersecurity education and workforce development initiatives at the University of Oregon.
+He served as Head of the Department of Computer Science from 2020 to 2026, including throughout the COVID-19 pandemic.

 Before joining the University of Oregon, Reza was a Senior Technical Staff Member at AT&T Labs–Research.
 He earned his M.S. and Ph.D. in Computer Science from the University of Southern California (USC) in 1996 and 1999, respectively, under the supervision of Deborah Estrin and Mark Handley.
 During his time at USC, he was involved in research at the Information Sciences Institute (ISI), the Computer Networks and Distributed Systems Laboratory, and the Database Laboratory.
 He received his B.S. in Electrical Engineering from Sharif University of Technology in 1991.